ktbartholomew/github-proxy/README.md

 # HTTP API

-* `/authenticate`: Handles OAuth workflow, receives a code from GitHub and uses secret client config to turn that into a usable access token
+* `/oauth/authorize`: Starts OAuth workflow, redirecting to the GitHub OAuth authorization page
+* `/oauth/code`: Consumes an OAuth code from GitHub, then retrieves an access token and renders a page that attempts to send the token back to the opening window via a `postMessage` call.
 * `/proxy`: a direct proxy to https://api.github.com.
 The `/proxy` part of the path is removed before sending the request upstream.

+## Environment variables

+* `GITHUB_CLIENT_ID`: The client ID for the GitHub app
+* `GITHUB_CLIENT_SECRET`: The client secret for the GitHub app